 I was born in Kansas City, raised in Mississippi, and moved to Louisville in 1986 to pursue a Master’s degree in music and piano performance at the Southern Baptist Theological Seminary.
 After ten years as a piano teacher at the Louisville Academy of Music, I decided to attend medical school and graduated from the University of Louisville medical school in 2002.
 I have been serving as gratis faculty at the University of Louisville since 2008.
 I received a certificate of excellence in teaching medical students and residents in 2013, and the school of medicine teaching award in 2012 from the University of Louisville School of Medicine.
 I was medical director of Peace Psychiatric Counseling Service from 2008 to 2017.

-My goal with my patients is to integrate the biological model of psychiatry with psychoanalysis to help patients find deeper meaning in life and experience their lives more fully.
+My goal with my patients is to use techniques of psychoanalysis to help patients find deeper meaning in life and experience their lives more fully.